Multiscale Corrections by Continuous Super-Resolution: Background and related Works

 In 3D processing, researchers propose to process 3D data by MLPs as unsigned distance~\cite{shape_1,shape_2}, signed distance~\cite{surface_1}, or occupancy field~\cite{surface_2}.
 For view rendering, NeRF~\cite{NERF} and Gaussian splitting~\cite{gaussians} also show great performance in real-time using implicit radiance field rendering.
 These advances in INR also inspire INR-based modeling of ordinary or partial differential equations.
 For example, Fourier neural operators~\cite{fno} parameterize the integral kernel directly in Fourier space with simple multiplications, which leads to a significant reduction of computational costs.
 Spherical Fourier neural operators \cite{sfno} generalize the Fourier transform, achieving stable autoregressive long-term forecasting.

 \textbf{Continuous image super-resolution.} Image and video super-resolution are ill-posed problems: One low-resolution (LR) image can lead to multiple plausible sharp and clean high-resolution (HR) images.
 The typical solution is to use paired LR-HR data to optimize restoration models via pixel-based loss functions.
 Since the seminal super-resolution work of Dong et al.~\cite{srcnn}, many image super-resolution approaches~\cite{sr_1,sr_2,sr3,srgan,swinir,stablesr,han,tdan,duf} have adopted an end-to-end neural network to learn the regression model for reconstruction.
 However, the existing state-of-the-art super-resolution methods can only handle fixed-scale upscaling.
 For out-of-distribution upscaling, they must be retrained or fine-tuned for optimal results.
 Continuous super-resolution, on the other hand, combines the recent developments of INR and super-resolution to come up with a grid-based latent space super-resolution.
 The local implicit image function (LIIF)~\cite{LIIF} is one of the pioneering strategies for continuous feature interpolation.
 That is, a grid-aware MLP network takes both pixel coordinates and global image features for feature expansion and then projects the super-resolved features to the actual pixel values.
 Such an operation can be further extended to video super-resolution.
 VideoINR~\cite{vinr} applies INR-based super-resolution to both space and time.
 Local texture estimators (LTE)~\cite{lte} improve them by estimating the dominant frequencies to explore the 2D Fourier space feature representation.
 Local implicit transformers (LITs)~\cite{clit} are used to integrate the attention mechanism and frequency encoding technique into the INR function.
 The cross-scale feature aggregation ensures a rich non-local representation.
 Given the recent success of diffusion models~\cite{stablesr} and attention to super-resolution~\cite{swinir}, combining INR and diffusion denoising models~\cite{diff_inr} shows superior performance.
-CiaoSR~\cite{ciaosr} proposes a multi-scale attention-in-attention network for continuous super-resolution.
+CiaoSR~\cite{ciaosr} proposes a multiscale attention-in-attention network for continuous super-resolution.
 Another direction is to use normalizing flow processes~\cite{normalize_flow}.
 The idea is to learn how to model the ill-posed problem as a super-resolution distribution.
 LINF~\cite{linf} learns a coordinate conditional normalizing flow model that can extract the local texture patches for global reconstructions.
+Most recently, NeurOp-diff~\cite{neuroop-diff} proposes to utilize a diffusion model based neural operator for remote sensing image super-resolution.
+HIIF~\cite{hiif} proposes a hierarchical encoding structure to replace MLP layers for continuous super-resolution.
+DDIR~\cite{ddir} combines the deformation field learning and implicit image function for real-world image super-resolution.